vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 Override Using a Script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can `write a script <../../script/write-scripts.html>`_ and use the `MyAvatar <https://apidocs.highfidelity.com/MyAvatar.html>`_ namespace to override an existing animation or animation role.
-You can use these

 We've listed the methods you can use to replace the standard animations on your avatar.